nguyensjsu/fa19-281-kohara-hi-kohara/architect/README.md

 ## Read Write Separation and Event sourcing

-We analysed the used cases for all the read and write service and seperated write service by using a message queue.
+We analysed the use cases for all the read and write services and found that

+- Read service should always return immediatly
+- Write service response can be delayed.

+Therefore seperated write service by using a message queue.

 ![](3.png)